 READ FULL BIO

 Chef de Cuisine Joseph Johnson admits he’s always loved cooking with fire, which comes in quite handy for his role at Charcoal, the new neighborhood restaurant from Mélisse Chef/Owner Josiah Citrin, that’s centered around live-fire cuisine.
-This opportunity not only allows him to helm the kitchen, but also to apply the exacting standards he learned from his mentor in a more casual, down-to-earth setting.
+This opportunity not only allows him to helm the kitchen, but also applying the exacting standards he learned from his mentor in a more casual, down-to-earth setting and naming him titles like Chopped: Grill Master Champion and StarChefs Rising Star 2017.

 READ FULL BIO